melongist-zz/CSL/CMS/README.md

 #IOI style CMS
 #With Ubuntu 20.04 LTS Desktop...

-#I finally got it!!!!!! after dozens of challenges
+#I finally got it!!!!!! after a hundred of challenges

 #With great help of one of our great students(https://github.com/junukwon7)